 Imaging tests

 Imaging tests can help identify any abnormalities in the urinary tract that may be causing blood in the urine.
-The most common imaging tests used to investigate blood in the urine are ultrasound and CT scans.
+Ultrasound and CT scans are the most common imaging tests used to investigate blood in the urine.
 These tests can provide detailed images of the urinary tract, allowing your doctor to identify tumours, stones, or other abnormalities.

 Cystoscopy